This rapid review is designed to identify, synthesise and interpret the latest evidence to provide a concise

 - The review found strong evidence of effectiveness for:

-o Group-based exercise programs and self-monitoring of physical activity in the workplace
+- Group-based exercise programs and self-monitoring of physical activity in the workplace and broader community

 - While this review signals which interventions may be effective, complex problems such as